manojmanivannan/ApacheAirflowEssentials/README.md

 Once downloaded, start the suite of containers with `docker-compose up --build`.
 Then access the airflow server at `localhost:8080`.

+### Code completion
+Setup a virtual python env to help your IDE with code completion
+- `pip install -r py_requirements.txt`
 ### Airflow web server
 Login to web server with credentials airflow/airflow, before you run any dag, set your spark connection
 - Then go to Admin > connections.